TerraTectra/release-notes-ai/README.md

 ## Overview

-**AI Release Notes Generator** is a GitHub Action that automatically generates human‑friendly release notes from your commit messages using OpenAI's Chat Completion API.
-It saves time during the release process by summarising features, improvements and bug fixes directly from your commit history.
+**AI Release Notes Generator** is a GitHub Action that automatically generates release notes from commit messages **without relying on any external APIs or services**.
+It groups commit messages by common prefixes (such as `feat` for features and `fix` for bug fixes) and assembles them into a structured Markdown document.

 ## Usage

-To use this action in your workflow, add the following step to your workflow YAML file:
+To use this action in your workflow, add a step similar to the following in your workflow YAML file:

 ```yaml
 jobs: